In greek mythology is king Minos (Greek Μίνως) a son of Zeus and of Europe, the daughter of the phoenician king Agenor and Telephassa.

 The meaning of the name Minos is controversial.
 Rudolf Steiner derived it from the Indo-European word root manu (man, Skt. manushya), which may however also be related to men (think, superior, admonish).
 It thus denotes the reason- and rational gifted thinking man.

 In indian Samkhya, 'Manas' is the word for the mind, and thus the opposite pole of the Buddhi.
-Pasiphae would then be the Prakriti.
+Pasiphae could then be equivalent of the Prakriti.

 Similar snake - kings are found in Hinduism among the Daityas, who are also connected with the underworld.